 Ms Allen is also Director of ASX Limited (since 2015), a Director of the ASX Clearing and Settlement boards and a member of its Audit Committee.

-Ms Allen is also a Director of the National Portrait Gallery and is a member of the George Institute for Global Health Board.
-She is Chair of Advance, Chair of the Digital Technology Skills Organisation Pilot, was appointed a member of the Australian Government Takeovers Panel in March 2017 and is a member (and former Council member) of Chief Executive Women.
+Ms Allen is also a Director of the National Portrait Gallery (since 2013) and is a member of the George Institute for Global Health Board (since 2014).
+She is Chair of Advance (since 2018), Chair of the Digital Skills Organisation (since 2020) and Faethm.ai (since 2020), member of the Australian Government Takeovers Panel (since 2017) and is a member (and former Council member) of Chief Executive Women.

 Ms Allen is a former non-executive Director of Insurance Australia Group Limited (2004 to 2015) and a former national Director (2010 to 2016), and acting Chair (2015 to 2016), of the Australian Institute of Company Directors.

 Mr Cowan is an independent non-executive Director.
 He joined the Board on 10 May 2016 and is the Chair of the Audit and Risk Committee and a Director of Santos Finance Limited.

 Mr Cowan had a 23-year career with Shell International in various senior commercial and financial roles.
 His last two roles were as CFO and Director of Shell Oil US and CFO of Shell Nigeria.
 He was CFO of Fonterra Co-operative Ltd between 2005 and 2009.